Maryam-Elgohary/Mentorship-Assignments/SystemREADME.md

 - **Abstraction**: `Drink` is used as a base class to ensure flexibility and modularity.
 - **SRP (Single Responsibility Principle)**: `OrderManager` is only responsible for handling orders.
 - **OCP (Open/Closed Principle)**: You can add new drink types without changing existing code.
+- **LSP**: all drinks (Shai, TurkishCoffee, Hibiscus) can replace each other as Drink objects without breaking the app.
 ---

 ## Getting Started